 With microscopy, you can zoom in and observe the smallest organisms and components found in the world.
 It gives us an appreciation of the smallest things in this life, which perhaps are unnoticed at first glance, but that doesn’t detract from the beauty.

 Advances in microphotography have allowed us to have more precise visions in the world of biology, physics, chemistry, medicine, among other fields of science.
-Doctors with this style of photography have managed to identify alterations in the molecules or organs that impact a certain pathology.
+For example, doctors with this style of photography have managed to identify alterations in the molecules or organs that impact a certain pathology.

-It can be said that thanks to microphotography, the world of science has made great progress and, in turn, has created a link with the art of photography.
+It can be said that thanks to microphotography, the world of science have made great progress and, in turn, has created a link with the art of photography.